kirgub/DatacleaningAssign/README.md

 Data cleaning Assignment
 ===================

-This code requires the reshape2(mandatory)
+This code requires the reshape2 package (mandatory)

-code verifies the availability of the directories
+code verifies the availability of the directories and stops the process if not available

+loads the activites in to a datatable and laods the features

 loads all subject, activities and X-data for both the test and train dataset